ETS-Next-Gen/writing_observer/docs/extension.md

   collects other data, such as document title, or commenting activity.
   Only the keystroke logging is well-tested.
 This is sent onto `background.js`
-* `background.js` is once per browser, and maintains a websocket connection to the server.
-It also listens for Google AJAX events which contain document edits.
+* `background.js` used to be once per browser, and maintain a websocket connection to the server.
+It also listened for Google AJAX events which contain document edits.
+This was changed with Manifest V3 and still needs to be correctly documented.

 The document edits are short snippets, which aggregate a small number of keystrokes (e.g. a couple hundred milliseconds or typically 1-2